jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

 artifactoryAnalyzerUrl        | The Artifactory server URL. | &nbsp;
-artifactoryAnalyzerUseProxy   | Whether Artifactory should be accessed through a proxy or not. | false artifactoryAnalyzerParallelAnalysis | Whether the Artifactory analyzer should be run in parallel or not | true artifactoryAnalyzerServerId   | The id of a server defined in the settings.xml to retrieve the credentials to connect to Artifactory instance | artifactory pyDistributionAnalyzerEnabled | Sets whether the [experimental](../analyzers/index.html) Python Distribution Analyzer will be used.               | true pyPackageAnalyzerEnabled      | Sets whether the [experimental](../analyzers/index.html) Python Package Analyzer will be used.                    | true rubygemsAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) Ruby Gemspec Analyzer will be used.                      | true
+artifactoryAnalyzerUseProxy   | Whether Artifactory should be accessed through a proxy or not. | false artifactoryAnalyzerParallelAnalysis | Whether the Artifactory analyzer should be run in parallel or not | true artifactoryAnalyzerServerId   | The id of a server defined in the settings.xml to retrieve the credentials (username and API token) to connect to Artifactory instance.
+It is used in priority to artifactoryAnalyzerUsername and artifactoryAnalyzerApiToken | artifactory artifactoryAnalyzerUsername   | The user name (only used with API token) to connect to Artifactory instance | &nbsp;
+artifactoryAnalyzerApiToken   | The API token to connect to Artifactory instance, only used if the username or the API key are not defined by artifactoryAnalyzerServerId,artifactoryAnalyzerUsername or artifactoryAnalyzerApiToken | &nbsp;
+artifactoryAnalyzerBearerToken   | The bearer token to connect to Artifactory instance | &nbsp;
+pyDistributionAnalyzerEnabled | Sets whether the [experimental](../analyzers/index.html) Python Distribution Analyzer will be used.               | true pyPackageAnalyzerEnabled      | Sets whether the [experimental](../analyzers/index.html) Python Package Analyzer will be used.                    | true rubygemsAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) Ruby Gemspec Analyzer will be used.                      | true